ArtSabintsev/Siren/README.md

 	  // Siren is a singleton
 	  let siren = Siren.shared

-	  // Optional: Defaults to .Option
+	  // Optional: Defaults to .option
 	  siren.alertType = <#Siren.AlertType_Enum_Value#>

 	  // Optional: Set this variable if you would only like to show an alert if your app has been available on the store for a few days.